memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 };
 ```

 The _unit-address_ can be used to distinguish between several subnodes of the same type.
 It can be a real register address, typically a base address, e.g., the base address of the register space of a specific UART interface, but also a plain instance number, e.g., when describing a multi-core MCU by using a `/cpus` node, with two instances `cpu@0` and `cpu@1` for each CPU core.

-The fact that the _unit-address_ is also used for the register address of a device is also the reason why each node with a _unit-address_ **must** have the property `reg` - and any node _without_ a _unit-address_ must _not_ have the property `reg`.
-While we don't know anything about the exact syntax of the property and its value yet, it clearly seems redundant in the above example.
-In a real devicetree, however, the `reg` property usually provides _more_ information than the plain _unit-address_, e.g., the length of the address space, and can therefore be seen as a more detailed view of the addressable resources within a node (we'll see this soon).
+Each node with a _unit-address_ **must** also have the property `reg` - and any node _without_ a _unit-address_ must _not_ have the property `reg`.
+It may seem redundant now, but we'll learn more about the `reg` property later in this article.

 Let's finish up on the node name with a convention that ensures that each node in the devicetree can be uniquely identified by specifying its full _path_.
 For any node name and property at the same level in the tree:
 - in the case of _node-name_ without an _unit-address_ the `node-name` must be unique,